unnus/unnus/content/medical/power-your-practice-21-patient-management-softwares-for-2023.md

 * Automated appointment reminders
 * Easy-to-use interface

+**Pricing:**

+Again, you can contact their sales team for more information on the pricing.

 ### 17) CardioSoft

 Developed by GE Healthcare, CardioSoft is a comprehensive patient management software designed specifically for Cardiologists.
 The software includes modules for managing patient data, diagnostic tests, and treatment plans.
 Additionally,